Left vagus nerve. Vagus nerve - symptoms and treatment of the problem. Anatomy and physiology

 For migraines:

-"Spin eyeballs alternately looking right and left
+"Rotate eyeballs, alternately looking to the right and left"

 For TMJ dysfunction:

-Table of contents for the topic "Cranial Nerves.":
+Contents of the topic "Cranial nerves.":

-1. Facial nerve (VII pair, 7th pair of cranial nerves), n. facialis (n. intermediofacialis).
+1. Facial nerve (VII pair, 7 pair of cranial nerves), n. facialis (n. intermediofacialis).

 5. Glossopharyngeal nerve (IX pair, 9 pair of cranial nerves), n. glossopharyngeus.
 Nuclei of the glossopharyngeal nerve.